UPB-SysSec/upb-syssec.github.io/_posts/2023-05-25-record-fragmentation.md

   <img src="/assets/img/2023/06/record-frag/setup-dark.svg" class="dark-only" alt="Setup and censor handling of two test vectors.">
 </div>
 <div class="caption">
 This figure depicts the setup of our scans for two test vectors.
 We can see that the GFW intercepts unfragmented TLS ClientHello messages.
 It ignores TLS record fragmented TLS ClientHello messages.
 We omitted HTTP CONNECT messages sent to DPYProxy and the HTTP Proxy for improved readability.
 </div>

 We set up DPYProxy on a vantage point in China (AS4837) and let it connect to an HTTP proxy in the [DFN](https://www.dfn.de/en/).
-From there, we queried [https://wikipedia.org/wiki/turtle](https://wikipedia.org/wiki/turtle) using curl<d-footnote>curl -Ls --proxy 127.0.0.1:4433 https://wikipedia.org/wiki/turtle </d-footnote> with different settings of our DPYProxy.
+From there, we queried [https://wikipedia.org/wiki/turtle](https://wikipedia.org/wiki/turtle) using curl<d-footnote><code>curl -Ls --proxy 127.0.0.1:4433 https://wikipedia.org/wiki/turtle</code></d-footnote> with different settings of our DPYProxy.
 Specifically, we ran DPYProxy with any combination of TCP and TLS record fragmentation enabled.
 When combining TCP and TLS record fragmentation, we fit one TLS record into exactly one TCP segment.
 In all tests, we fragmented the ClientHello message before and after the SNI extension.